Skip to main content

 When submitting a program request, please provide as much information as possible about your event and request services 10 to 14 days in advance.

-Safety Education Program Request
+Pubic Safety Education Program Request

-Safety Education Classes Offered
+Public Safety Education Classes Offered

 This class discusses how residents can prepare their children, pets, family and home for hurricane season.

-This program is designed to teach children of all ages how and when to call 9-1-1, what to expect when calling 9-1-1, and encourages callers to know their full name, address and telephone number.
+This program is designed to teach people of all ages how and when to call 9-1-1, what to expect when calling 9-1-1, and encourages callers to know their full name, address and telephone number.

-The Polk County Fire Rescue Safety House is available to visit schools located in unincorporated Polk to teach children and adults how to safely escape in the event of a fire.
-Additionally, participants will receive instruction in the proper use of 9-1-1.
+The PCFR Safety House is available to visit schools located in unincorporated Polk County.
+The Safety House course teaches children and adults how to safely escape in the event of a fire and participants will receive instruction in the proper use of 9-1-1.
 The Safety House is a mobile classroom setting that accommodates 25 students and classes last approximately 25 minutes.
+The Family Safety House cannot operate in inclement weather.

-Classes are taught at Fire Rescue headquarters, 2470 Clower Lane in Bartow.
-This class will include instructional time, taught by Fire Rescue personnel and hands-on training using the BullEx Intelligent Training System.
-Using a controlled, propane-based fire to recreate an incipient stage fire, the ITS is designed to teach the PASS method in the cleanest, safest way possible.
+Polk County Fire Rescue offers a free class in how to properly use a portable fire extinguisher.
+This class includes instructional time, taught by Fire Rescue personnel and hands-on training using the BullEx Intelligent Training System (ITS).
+Using a controlled, propane-based fire to recreate an incipient stage fire, the ITS is designed to teach the Pull, Aim, Squeeze and Sweep (PASS) method in the cleanest, safest way possible.

 For more information on Florida Firewise, contact the Lakeland office of Florida Forestry Service at (863) 648-3152.